Celebrating Passover

 Selling of Hametz & Passover Fund

-For a form that empowers Rabbi Weiner as your agent for selling your hametz, click here.
+Email the Knesset Israel office to sell your Hametz by clicking here.
 Make a contribution of Passover funds by clicking here.
 (This sale only works for those whose property is in the Eastern time zone.)

 Siyum

 By custom, firstborn Jews fast on the day before Pesach, with the understanding that only circumstances of birth prevented us from death the eve of the first Pesach in Egypt.
 Attending a siyum, a celebration of the completion of a unit of Torah study, overrides the commandment to fast.
-This year the observance takes place on Friday morning, April 15.
-KI recommends registering for and attending the 'East Coast' siyyum offered by the Rabbinical Assembly on Zoom.
+This year the observance takes place on Thursday morning, April 10 (rather than on Friday).
+KI will not be offering a siyum this year; please tune in to one online.

-Services will be held on the first night, "yontif" days, and intermediate shabbat of Passover.
+Services will be held on the first, second, seventh and eighth mornings of Passover.
 All services held in the sanctuary will be livestreamed.
-Yizkor is on Sunday, April 23.
+Yizkor is on Sunday, April 20.
 Please see the Knesset Israel Calendar for service times.